Cal Day 2012 Slide Show, Video

 The College of Natural Resources recently hosted a Cal Day extravaganza, open to incoming students, their families and the public.

-Plant & Microbial Biology Professor Steve Lindow gave continual demonstrations of his "Ice Nucleation Magic Show" to people of all ages.
+Plant & Microbial Biology Professor, and Executive Associate Dean of the College of Natural Resources, Steve Lindow gave continual demonstrations of his "Ice Nucleation Magic Show" to people of all ages.
 Everyone was fascinated as they watched water turn into ice - instantly!

 The Microbiology Student Group hosted an Amazing Microscopic Carnival, in which visitors were able to learn about microbes and actually view their own microbe thumbprint on a slide later uploaded to a web site for viewing.